 This year, we will continue to pursue this twin strategy of pursuing growth in tandem with cost-controls with even greater zeal.
 This includes developing new business

 opportunities by increasing the reach and network of our distribution channels, and seeking synergistic joint ventures, partnerships or other forms of business

 tie-ups to widen our revenue stream and open up new markets to our products.

 We will also continue to invest in research and development, to innovate and improve technical competencies, and harness technology to improve our production processes to bring down further production costs.

 On behalf of our Board of Directors, I would like to express our appreciation to our customers and partners for their support during the year, and to the staff

 and management for their unwavering commitment and untiring efforts in helping the Group to navigate its way during these highly challenging times.

 I am also grateful to our shareholders for their confidence and loyalty to the Group.

 Last but not least, my deepest appreciation to the Board of Directors for their invaluable guidance and contribution during the year.

-I look forward to working with our stakeholders in FY2018 as the Group prepares itself for the gradual but steady ascent to the top after weathered the worst of headwinds in past few years.
+I look forward to working with our stakeholders in FY2018 as the Group prepares itself for the gradual but steady ascent to the top after having weathered the worst of headwinds in the past few years.